fluxdigital/Mandalorian.Sitecore.NetCore/README.md

 # MyProject

+This is a modified version of the Sitecore Getting Started Template as used here: https://doc.sitecore.com/developers/100/developer-tools/en/walkthrough--using-the-getting-started-template.html.

+I've added Bootstrap 4 and some custom css, placeholders and components.
+Feel free to fork and test.

 ## About this Solution
 This solution is designed to help developers learn and get started quickly with Sitecore Containers, the ASP.NET Core Rendering SDK, and Sitecore